FlowAppPlatform/flow-platform-sdk/docs/getting-started/use-a-component.md

 ### Connecting components

-You need to connect the result port of add component to a variable of subtract component.
+You need to connect the result port of add component to a property of subtract component.

 ```
 addComponent.getPort('Result').connectComponent(subComponent)